-Power BI workspaces
+Power BI workspace filtering

 Regardless of your filtering method, meaning v1 or v2: